Ukraine Political Orientation

 Political Position: Independent

-In summary, despite the implementation of reforms, the media landscape is closely associated with powerful Oligarchs that are actively involved in politics.
-Although online media is gaining popularity, TV is still the main source of information in Ukraine and most of the TV networks are owned directly or indirectly by these powerful business Oligarchs.
+Despite the implementation of reforms, the media landscape is closely associated with powerful oligarchs actively involved in politics.
+Although online media is gaining popularity, TV is still the primary source of information in Ukraine.
+Most of the TV networks are owned directly or indirectly by these powerful business Oligarchs.
 They use media to promote the politicians they support, and in return, politicians favor them with their other business investments.
-The fact that communication is dominated by a media owned by the wealthiest and most powerful people in the country significantly limits political pluralism and the chances for lesser-known politicians to be heard.
+The fact that communication is dominated by a media owned by the country’s wealthiest and most powerful people significantly limits political pluralism and the chances for lesser-known politicians to be heard.

 |Top 5 Ukraine Media Sources by Web Rank|